sumitkumar2374/sumitkumar2374/README.md

 ## here are the commit list for contribution!

 - 5th commit
 - 6th commit is on the way
+- 7th commit is on main readme